-Papers should be submitted in one of two ways: either as hard copy directly to an editor or electronically via the web at http://journals. iucr.org/services/submit.html.
+Papers should be submitted in one of two ways: electronically via the web at http://journals.iucr.org/a/services/submitbdy.html or as hard copy directly to a Co-editor or the Section Editor.
+In the case of Addenda or Errata to published papers, the article should be submitted to the Co-editor of the original paper.